MattMacMaster/DiscordDndBot/README.md

 Ensure that Python is enabled on your machine

 There is a env file utilized in the bot, which can be made in the root directory.
+The discord token credential can be found [here](https://discord.com/developers/docs/intro) on appplications and General information.

 ```
 # .env
 DISCORD_TOKEN= {Discord Token}